 The 2022 instrument is based on the 2016 version of the WHO VA instrument that had been designed to become suitable for routine use.
-Compared to the 2016 instrument, numbers of questions have been reduced and the interview process has been simplified.
+Compared to the 2016 instrument, the number of questions has been reduced and the interview process has been simplified.